maciejk77/yf-test/README.md

-This project was to a Javascript test.
+This project was a Javascript test.

 ####Key learnings: